mariodavid/spock-introduction/README.md

 This is a example project which introduces you into the cool work of spock based testing.

+The associated slides to this topic can be found here: https://speakerdeck.com/mariodavid/spock-introduction

 ### Example 1 - No dependencies, side effect free